Slander of Title California

 A California slander of title suit claims that a person has published a false defamatory statement about real estate which harms the value and demand of the properties.

 The elements of a slander of title claim:

 - The claim must be published such that a third party could have heard or read it

 - The claim was published without privilege or justification

 - The claim resulted in direct pecuniary loss

-In the case of slander of title, pecuniary loss includes the impairment of the saleability or value of the property and the expense of the measures that the plaintiff had to take in order to remove the doubt cast on the title.
+In the case of slander of title, pecuniary loss includes the impairment of the value of the property and the expense of the measures that the plaintiff had to take in order to remove the doubt cast on the title.

 California Laws for Slander of Title